 What are the differences between traditional marketing and product marketing?

 There is a lot of debate around the differences between traditional or conventional marketing and Product marketing.
 What’s really different?
 Let’s talk about traditional marketing and Product marketing separately, then compare and see what’s specific to each.

 Traditional marketing as we know it

 Marketing is the function that is responsible for the growth and development of the brand as a whole, including the strategy, market research, raising awareness, building and communicating the message, promotions, launching campaigns, evaluating the results, and improving the strategy if necessary.

-Product marketing is focused on introducing the product to the market and applying tools and techniques specific to the brand and the product itself to ensure adoption and loyalty to the product.
+Product marketing is a critical aspect of conventional marketing that focuses on introducing products to the market and applying brand-specific tools and techniques to drive adoption and promote customer loyalty.

 The core pillars for Product Marketing as a function are;